Learnable Boundary Guided Adversarial Training: Experiments

-We first verify the effectiveness of our methods compared with vanilla Adversarial Training (AT).
+We first verify the effectiveness of our method compared with vanilla Adversarial Training (AT).
 Evaluation of model robustness is under the white-box attack using the same setting as described at the beginning of Sec. \ref{exp_evaluation}.
 Both our BGAT and LBGAT methods significantly outperform vanilla AT shown by results in Table~\ref{tab:effectiveness}.
 As analyzed in Sec.~\ref{sec_LBGAT}, the BGAT method can achieve higher natural accuracy while the LBGAT method tends to have stronger robustness.
-Since we aim to achieve the strongest robustness while preserving natural accuracy as high as possible, we treat LBGAT as our core method.
+Since we aim to achieve the strongest robustness while preserving natural accuracy as high as possible, we use LBGAT by default.

-\subsection{Combing with ALP and TRADES}
+\subsubsection{Combing with ALP and TRADES}

-To verify the flexibility of our method, we show that, combined with our BGAT and LBGAT methods, ALP and TRADES further improve performance.
+To verify the flexibility of our method, we show that combined with our BGAT and LBGAT methods, ALP and TRADES further improve performance.
 For ALP, BGAT+ALP and LBGAT+ALP methods, we adopt $\alpha=1$ following the setting in \cite{DBLP:journals/corr/abs-1803-06373}.
 For the TRADES method, we adopt $\alpha=6$, with which TRADES achieves the best robustness, as demonstrated in \cite{zhang2019theoretically}.

 The evaluation is under the white-box attack following the same setting as described at the beginning of Sec. \ref{exp_evaluation}.
 We summarize the results in Table ~\ref{tab:flexibility}.
 Equipped with regularization items of ALP and TRADES, our method can further enhance model robustness.
 For CIFAR-100, LBGAT+ALP outperforms ALP by 2.92\% and 6.31\% respectively on natural accuracy and robust accuracy under the white-box attack respectively.
 Meanwhile, the BGAT+TRADES method also outperforms TRADES in terms of both natural accuracy and robustness under the white-box attack for CIFAR-10, which manifests the great flexibility of our method.
-To show the advantages of our methods more intuitively, we plot the comparison results on the more challenging CIFAR-100 dataset in Fig. \ref{fig:whitebox}, which indicates that models trained with our method can have stronger robustness while preserving high natural accuracy.